tdutanton/tdutanton/README.md

 🌳 Hoping for the best

-📚 Studying now: Golang, Rust, Kotlin and C++ of course
+📚 Studying now: Golang, Rust, Java, Kotlin and C++ of course

 🗺️ Russia, Velikiy Novgorod